Incendo/cloud-docs/docs/cloud-v2.md

 **Better inner node construction ([#610](https://github.com/Incendo/cloud/pull/610))** Issues with inner nodes in aggregate components have been resolved and these nodes are now constructed in the same way as other nodes.

+**Remove checked exception from creating Bukkit/Paper command managers** It simplifies the setup process.
+They may still throw runtime exceptions, so make sure to read the documentation.

 #### Bukkit